vberezinbadger/mineCORE/README.md

-## mineCORE has released
+## mineCORE 3.0 Dev

-Hello, friends!
+### Hello, friends!

-mineCORE is now not just a core, but the whole basis for MineOS.
-MineOS Server and many other things will also be built on it.
-The core will be amazing and amazing.

-Just follow the development.
-And yes, version 2.0 has already been released, but this is just the beginning of what we are going to do.

-Installing from under openOS:

-    pastebin run 3qMJ5ERb

-Good day!
+##### mineCORE version: 3.0.010 (dev)

+mineCORE 3.0 is a continuation of the second version of the kernel, which includes a lot of chips and buns.
+For example, an excellent user manager system, and much more.
+In principle, there are more possibilities than the older brother, but this is a version for testers and developers, and it may work unstable.
+Consider this.

+It is based on OpenKernel.